Pittsburgh police confirms 'active shooter' at synagogue; multiple victims reported

 Police Chief Scott Schubert said that two police officers were hit during initial contact with the shooter and that two SWAT team members were also struck “during an engagement inside the building.”
 He confirmed that all four law enforcement officials are in stable condition.

-The FBI special agent in charge of the Pittsburgh office, Bob Jones, said that it was the most “horrific crime scene” he’s witnessed in his 22 year-career with the bureau.
-Jones said that the victims were targeted “simply because of their faith” but that Bowers’ full motive was unknown.
+The FBI special agent in charge of the Pittsburgh office, Bob Jones, said that it was the most “horrific crime scene” he’s witnessed in his 22-year career with the bureau.
+Jones said that the victims were targeted “simply because of their faith,” but that Bowers’ full motive was as yet unknown.

 Bowers is said to have shouted that "all Jews must die" as he sprayed bullets, according to KDKA-TV.
 The attack took place during a baby naming ceremony on Shabbat, what is traditionally the busiest of days for synagogues.